Maules Creek

 Campaign Outcome:

-Outcome Evidence: Whitehaven Coal’s controversial Maules Creek mine is set to go ahead after the Federal Court dismissed a challenge by environmental groups.
+Outcome Evidence: Whitehaven Coal’s controversial Maules Creek mine is set to go ahead after the Federal Court dismissed a challenge by environmental groups in 2014.
+In 2023, Whitehaven Coal proposed an extension to the mine.
+(Ascertained May 2024.)

 Year Outcome Assessed: